 PADD IS BLAZING THE TRAIL FOR ALL OTHER FOUNDATIONS TO FOLLOW!

 In less then one year PADD® took on a challenge against politicians from New Jersey.
-Being one of the most populated states, New Jersey has n extremely high amount of crashes caused by distracted driving but no one wanted to take a stand to educate the public and bring distracted driving awareness out of the closet and into every ones minds.
+Being one of the most populated states, New Jersey has an extremely high amount of crashes caused by distracted driving but no one wanted to take a stand to educate the public and bring distracted driving awareness out of the closet and into every ones minds.
 PADD® stood toe to toe with politicians who didn't want more signs, who didn't want more money spent on awareness of the epidemic.
-What PADD® was against in New Jersey was distracted driving was acceptable, every one was doing it so why fight it.
-So what they did was bring the story of Nikki Kellenyi's tragic death to every corner of the state house, to every newspaper, to TV stations, radio stations and internet news organizations.
+What PADD® was against in New Jersey was that distracted driving was acceptable, every one was doing it so why fight it.
+So what they did was bring the story of Nikki Kellenyi's tragic death, a victim of "death by distraction," killed by her very own friend and classmate, to every corner of the state house, to every newspaper, to TV stations, radio stations and internet news organizations.
 We took cold hard statistics and brought them to life.
 Nikki Kellenyi began to take on the "face of distracted driving" and changed the mindset of everyone who heard the story.
-PADD® don't just say distracted driving kills, we hold up her picture and describe how Nikki was an innocent human being, not a number.
+PADD® doesn't just say distracted driving kills, we hold up her picture and describe how Nikki was an innocent human being, not a number.
 What happened next was politicians, school kids, parents and society started to realize that "Nikki" could be their daughter, sister or friend.
 Distracted driving is becoming everyone's problem and it does not discriminate.
 "Nikki's Law" was signed into law in New Jersey in August, 2013, only 16 months after Nikki was killed.
 Read About Nikki's Law HERE.
 Our next step is to take this to the federal level so it will be law in every state to educate and bring awareness to the epidemic.

 GOALS AND STRATEGIES